 Mathematically speaking, the avalanche method of debt reduction is often cheaper and faster overall.
 You get rid of the more damaging debts first because higher interest means you’ll have to pay back more over time.
 However, the snowball method of debt reduction can help you build confidence, assuming that early success will motivate you to pay off the rest of your debts.

-Regardless of whether you choose the avalanche or snowball method of debt reduction, make sure to develop a sound financial plan and stay disciplined.
+Regardless of whether you choose the debt snowball or debt avalanche method, make sure to develop a sound financial plan and stay disciplined.
 The longer you stick with it, the more likely you are to succeed.
-Remember that getting out of debt is possible!
+Remember that getting out of debt is possible; you just need a plan that works.